Eadgyth/Programming-Editor/README.md

 <h3>Eadgyth Programming-Editor</h3>
 <p>
-This is a text editor which can be used for coding and which can be easily set up to run code by using built-in functions.
-So far, built-in functions are included to run code written in Java, Perl, Python, R and HTML.
+This is a text editor which can be easily set up to run source code by built-in functions.
+So far, built-in functions are included for code written in Java, Perl, Python, R and HTML.
 <br>
 <p>
-Some features for editing text are...
+Some features for editing text are ...
 <ul>
 <li>Undo/redo.</li>
 <li>A basic find and find/replace function.</li>